-Usually, when we think of fettuccine recipes, pasta smothered with unhealthy buttery sauce comes to mind… not this recipe, straight to us from eMeals!
+Usually, when we think of fettuccine recipes, pasta smothered with unhealthy buttery sauce comes to mind… not this recipe!
 Made with olive oil, fresh spinach and tomatoes, and zesty spices, this fettuccine recipe not only tastes amazing, but is much better for you than the fattening, artery-clogging alternative.
 Add pitted kalamata olives to your creamy fettuccine recipe and feel your taste buds go wild!

 Serve Mediterranean Creamy Fettuccine with Broiled Tomatoes with a fresh garden salad, like our: